Sound effect: Recording

 Depending on the effect, recordists may use several DAT, hard disk, or Nagra recorders and a large number of microphones.
 During a cannon- and musket-fire recording session for the 2003 film The Alamo, conducted by Jon Johnson and Charles Maynes, two to three DAT machines were used.
 One machine was stationed near the cannon itself, so it could record the actual firing.
 Another was stationed several hundred yards away, below the trajectory of the ball, to record the sound of the cannonball passing by.
-When the crew recorded musket-fire, a set of microphones were arrayed close to the target (in this case a swine carcass) to record the musket-ball impacts.
+When the crew recorded musket fire, a set of microphones were arrayed close to the target (in this case a swine carcass) to record the musket-ball impacts.

 A counter-example is the common technique for recording an automobile.
-For recording "Onboard" car sounds (which include the car interiors), a three-microphone technique is common.
+For recording onboard car sounds (which include the car interiors), a three-microphone technique is common.
 Two microphones record the engine directly: one is taped to the underside of the hood, near the engine block.
-The second microphone is covered in a wind screen and tightly attached to the rear bumper, within an inch or so of the tail pipe.
+The second microphone is covered in a wind screen and tightly attached to the rear bumper, within an inch or so of the tailpipe.
 The third microphone, which is often a stereo microphone, is stationed inside the car to get the car interior.

-Having all of these tracks at once gives a sound designer or audio engineer a great deal of control over how he wants the car to sound.
-In order to make the car more ominous or low, he can mix in more of the tailpipe recording; if he wants the car to sound like it is running full throttle, he can mix in more of the engine recording and reduce the interior perspective.
+Having all of these tracks at once gives a sound designer or audio engineer a great deal of control over how they want the car to sound.
+In order to make the car more ominous or low, they can mix in more of the tailpipe recording; if they want the car to sound like it is running full throttle, they can mix in more of the engine recording and reduce the interior perspective.
 In cartoons, a pencil being dragged down a washboard may be used to simulate the sound of a sputtering engine.